Ramcod/Milestone1_Tom_Waits_Fansite/README.md

 ### - Returning and Frequent Visitor Goals

-- I would like returning visitors and frequent users be able to input ideas on the comments section of the subscribe page.
+- I would like returning visitors and frequent users to be able to input ideas on the comments section of the subscribe page.
 It may take the eventual form of a forum and would give users the opportunity of sharing their own news of any forthcoming events or releases.

 - I would like to share the opportuntiy for contributors to create a newsletter to be shared with subscribers on a quarterly basis.

 ### -Design

+- I have used Bootstrap v4.6 to support the design of the navbar and social media links.
+Each page is responsive and I have chosen slightly different themes for each page but stayed with the same colour schemes on each.
+I have chosen a font that I feel represents some of Tom Waits' work.
+The navbar and footer with social media buttons are consistent throughout each sheet.

+- For the 'Home page' I used a jumbotron to give an insight into the artists' work and a suitable hero image.
+I also chose to have two columns hosting news updates, and the other with his quotes.
+As the news stream will be updated constantly, I have incorporated a scroll for the overflow.

+- For the 'Tom's Discs' page I used Bootstrap cards which allowed me to insert pictures of the albums and a mini review of each.
+I wanted to have 2 rows of 3 columns in desktop view which would shrink down to one row on mobile.
+After the reviews there is a button that once selected, will take you to a wikipedia page on that album.

+- For the 'Tom Live' page I wanted to give some full width previews of old footage which was embedded from YouTube and gives the site user a great example of Tom's finest live work.

+- The 'Subscribe' page gives users the opportunity to sign up for a newsletter.
+The subscribe button takes you to another Tom Waits page and so is for demonstration purposes to show the button works at the moment.

 #### - Colour Scheme

-- Backgrounds are Antique White with Light Slate Gray for the navbar and footer sections.
-I have gone with these colours as I wanted a grainy feel to the site and have paired that with a black and white hero shot on the Home page.
+- I have used ---- for the navbar and footer and 'Goldenbar' for the

 #### - Typography

--  Black fonts are throughout and the font family is : 'Noticia Text', serif; 'Zen Old Mincho', serif;which have been taken from Google fonts.
+-  Black fonts are throughout and the font family is : 'Azerat Mono', monospace; which have been taken from Google fonts.
+I felt that they suited the type of artist that Tom Waits is and reflects some of the work that he has previously completed.

 #### - Imagery